Skip to main content

 </a>

-Though one’s eyes may quickly fly to the larger pieces in the room, such as the ornate canopy bed with matching mahogany standing dresser—rightfully so—the smaller details cause a dreamy attachment to the piece by viewer and reviewer alike.
+Though one’s eyes may quickly fly to the larger pieces in the room, such as the ornate canopy bed with matching mahogany standing dresser, the smaller personal pieces provide us with historical context as well.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Dower+Chest%2C+Originally+Designed+by+Christian+Seltzer+c.+1784">Dower Chest, Originally Designed by Christian Seltzer c.
 1784</a>